 There are three primary methods for mixing GraniteCrete with decomposed granite when installing GraniteCrete.
 The best method to use depends on the size of the installation.
 Based on our experience, we recommend the following methods found on our installation equipment page.

-GraniteCrete can be ordered pre-mixed with decomposed granite (DG) or it can be mixed onsite.
+GraniteCrete can be ordered dry pre-mixed with decomposed granite (DG) or it can be mixed onsite.
+The pre-mixed material will arrive DRY and will need water added for proper installation of GraniteCrete.

 Combine the decomposed granite and GraniteCrete admixture thoroughly.
 Again, be sure to only mix the amount that you can use in a single day.
 Our website features a Job Calculator that will help you determine the amount of material required for both residential and commercial applications. www.GraniteCrete.com/calculator.

-We strongly recommend that you only order the amount of Pre-Mix you’ll be able to finish in one day.
+We strongly recommend that you only order the amount of dry, pre-mixed material you’ll be able to finish in one day.
 Decomposed granite is a bulk material that contains moisture.
 If left unused longer than one day, the mixture will begin to harden.
 If for any reason the material is not used, it must be tarped, and absolutely used the beginning of the next day.

 The dry GraniteCrete-DG mixture will be laid down on your path in two layers, with each layer moistened and compacted individually.
 It is not required to cure the initial layer before installing the second layer.